brick/event/README.md

 Introduction
 ------------

-This library helps to write extensible software by plugging in external objects that will listen to events dispatched by your application.
+This library helps to write extensible software by plugging in external listeners to events dispatched by an application.

 Installation
 ------------